anishsheikh/caddeps/README.md

       ./cad-setup-el9.sh

-as user and give root passwords as it promts or execute as root
+as user and give root passwords as it promts or execute as root and it will install most needed things .

+Some Additional Help TIPS:

 if you get errors like these :